 Activities and Events

 Students in the Theory and Composition programs enjoy a wide range of musical events organized by the Theory/Composition Division, School of Music, and University of Maryland.
-Our convenient location just outside the nation's capital provides easy access to a wealth of additional cultural opportunities including concerts at the Kennedy Center, Library of Congress, National Cathedral, and Smithsonian Institution; contemporary music concerts by the 21st Century Consort and the Verge Ensemble; and much more.
+Our convenient location just outside the nation's capital provides easy access to a wealth of additional cultural opportunities including concerts at the Kennedy Center, Strathmore Hall, Library of Congress, National Cathedral, and Smithsonian Institution; contemporary music concerts by the 21st Century Consort and the PostClassical Ensemble; and much more.

 Within the Division and the School, events on the biweekly Composition Colloquium include visits by guest composers and performers, and student and faculty presentations.
 The Music Scholars Lecture Series brings six nationally-recognized speakers to campus each year, two each in Music Theory, Musicology, and Ethnomusicology.
 Each year our three New Music at Maryland concerts provide ample opportunities for composers to hear their music performed.
 The student-organized new music ensemble TEMPO also has close ties to the Composition program.